sidneifjr/Progenitor/README.md

 # Progenitor

-A relatively simple PowerShell script, for bootstraping a frontend project under my usual requirements.
+A relatively simple Node/PowerShell script, for bootstraping a frontend project under my usual requirements.

 Opinionated, for simplicity and ease of usage.

-## Intent
+## Motivation

 This script was created with the intent of reducing repetition.